-The Placement Examinations, p.
-208, Section 2a, covering the material of Ph 107, Ph 108, Ph 112, and an additional examination in astronomy, covering the material in Ay 2, will be required of first-year students.
-Their goal is to ascertain whether the background of atomic and nuclear physics, mathematical physics, and astronomy is sufficiently strong to permit advanced study in these subjects.
+The Placement Examinations in Physics, page 208, Section 2a, covering the material of Ph 107, Ph 108, Ph 112, and an additional oral examination in astronomy, covering the material in Ay 2, will be required of first-year students.
+Their goal is to ascertain whether the student's background of atomic and nuclear physics, mathematical physics, and astronomy is sufficiently strong to permit advanced study in these subjects.

-To be recommended for candidacy for the doctor's degree in astronomy the applicant must complete satisfactorily 18 units of research, Ay 142, pass with a grade of C or better, or by special examination Ay 131 abc, Ay 132 ab, Ay 210 or Ay 211, and a satisfactory program, approved by the Department, in fields which will depend on the student's specialty.
+To be recommended for candidacy for the doctor's degree in astronomy the applicant must complete satisfactorily (a) 18 units of research, Ay 142, (b) pass with a grade of C or better, or by special examination Ay 131 ab, Ay 132 ab, Ay 133 a, Ay 210, and Ay 211, and (c) a satisfactory program, approved by the Department in fields which will depend on the student's specialty.
+Students in radio astronomy may substitute Ay 133 b or Ay 134 for the required course Ay 132 b.

-The student's program during the first two years of graduate study should include a minimum of 63 units of advanced subjects in physics; for those students specializing in radio astronomy or in applied astronomical electronics advanced courses in electrical engineering and applied mechanics can be substituted.
-This program of study must be planned, and approved by the Department, during the first year, and special permission will be required for further registration if the candidacy course requirement is not satisfactorily completed by the end of the second year of graduate study.
+The student's program during the first two years of graduate study should include a minimum of 63 units of advanced subjects in physics; for those students specializing in radio astronomy or in applied astronomical electronics, advanced courses in electrical engineering and applied mechanics can be substituted.
+This program of study must be planned, and approved by the Department, during the first year.

 For admission to candidacy an oral examination will be given covering the entire field of study.
+Special permission will be required for further registration if the candidacy course requirements and the oral examination are not satisfactorily completed by the end of the second year of graduate work.